aadluri/aadluri/README.md

 ---
 ## Data Analytics Projects - Still a work in progress.
 Trying to display my skills by building smaller projects.
 1. ** Food Pricing Volatility Project** Made with Carl Mcgarry, this is a large project that downloads Statscan data, filters/formats the data into several tables (bridge, data, geo) for PowerBI reporting. there is also a volatility model (random forest plus various hyperparameter tuning) and a streamlit app for both viewing the data and predicting volatility.
 Currently only the 3 month-over month forecats is accurate, the 3-year window needs some finetuning.
 The aim was to create a tool that nonprofits and food advocacy groups can use in their data analysis.

-2. **Vancouver Crime Data**
+2.
-   - Python (Jupyter) visualizatoin and analysis of Vancouver crime data from Kaggle
----
+3. ** Trendalyzer **  - analyzing colour and sentiment from reddit homedecor subreddits.
+Working towards creating a prototype that creates dashboards, then will try to expand into a general use case that analyzes any style, fashion or decor subreddit for colour and text trends.

 ### Let's Connect! : [LinkedIn]([https://linkedin.com/in/your-profile](https://www.linkedin.com/in/archita-adluri/))